The works of one of the most important Post-Impressionist artists fill the Toulouse-Lautrec Museum in Albi.

 The Toulouse-Lautrec Museum in Albi has some of the answers.

 Everyone starts with those glorious, exuberant posters of the dancers who performed in the decadent nightclubs of 19th-century Paris.
 I fell in love with them and the whole idea of the decadent demi-monde Parisian life at the age of 16.
 My bedroom walls were plastered with those images.

 There’s so much more to discover about Toulouse-Lautrec so start in Albi.
-This was the city of his birth and early life and much of the surrounding countryside has Toulouse-Lautrec connections.
+In the Midi-Pyrénées region of France, this was the city of his birth and early life.
+Much of the surrounding countryside has Toulouse-Lautrec connections.